robyftp/Tree/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.